-The following table shows the fees earned by Deloitte LLP for services for the years ended March 31, 2023 and 2022.
+The following table shows the fees earned by Deloitte LLP for services for the years ended March 31, 2024 and 2023.

-Year Ended March 31, 2023 Year Ended March 31, 2022
+Year Ended March 31, 2024 Year Ended March 31, 2023

-Audit Fees (1) \$1,135,000 \$1,095,000
+Audit Fees (1) \$1,204,000 \$1,163,655

-Audit-Related Fees (2) Nil Nil
+Audit-Related Fees (2) \$81,500 Nil

 Tax Fees (3) Nil Nil

 All Other Fees (4) Nil Nil

-Total \$1,135,000 \$1,095,000
+Total \$1,285,500 \$1,163,655

+1. "Audit Fees" include the aggregate fees billed for professional services of the principal accountant for the audit of the Company's annual financial statements and the audit of the Company's internal control over financial reporting for Fiscal 2024 and Fiscal 2023, or review services that are normally provided by the principal accountant in connection with interim filings or engagements for those fiscal years.
+For the year ended March 31, 2024 and 2023, fees of \$156,000 and \$148,000, respectively, related to the review of interim filings have been included as part of "Audit Fees".

-- (1) Audit Fees include fees for services for the audit of annual financial statements and internal control over financial reporting and the reviews of interim financial statements. - (2) Audi-Related Fees includes fees for assurance and related services that related to the performance of the audit or review of the Company's financial statements and are not related under above note (1). - (3) Tax Fees include fees for services for tax compliance, tax advice, and tax planning. - (4) All Other Fees include fees for services other than the services reported in the above items.
+2. "Audit-Related Fees" include the aggregate fees billed for assurance and related services by the principal accountant that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported under above note (1).

+3. "Tax Fees" include the aggregate fees billed for professional services rendered by the principal accountant for tax compliance, tax advice, and tax planning.

+4. "All Other Fees" include the aggregate fees billed for products and services provided by the principal accountant, other than the services reported in the above items.
-At the Meeting, Shareholders will be asked to consider, and if thought advisable, pass an ordinary resolution appointing Deloitte LLP, Independent Registered Public Accounting Firm, of Vancouver, British Columbia, as auditor of the

-Company until the next annual general meeting of Shareholders, or until a successor is appointed, at a remuneration to be fixed by the Board.
+At the Meeting, Shareholders will be asked to consider, and if thought advisable, to pass an ordinary resolution appointing Deloitte LLP, Independent Registered Public Accounting Firm, of Vancouver, British Columbia, as auditor of the Company until the next annual general meeting of Shareholders, or until a successor is appointed, at a remuneration to be fixed by the Board.